starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 ## Picom/Compton Compositors

 If you use the Picom or Compton compositor, it may cause a laggy experience despite having high framerates.
 We recommend disabling the compositor.
-In Lutris:
-1. `Right click the game->Configure->System options`.
-Turn on the option to `Disable desktop effects`.
-2. If this doesn't work, it may be due to a [bug in Lutris](https://github.com/lutris/agora/issues/35).
-You can use the `Pre-launch` and `Post-exit` script fields in the `System options` tab to run a script that kills picom/compton and then restarts it.

 ## Steam Deck

 - We recommend a 32gb+ swap file for the Steam Deck.
 Create it under `/home` instead of `/` to protect it from being wiped out by SteamOS updates.
 - max allocation of ram to vram
-- install lutris in desktop mode

 ## Changing CPU scaling behavior via the Linux kernel and System Management BIOS